 Store in a refrigerator (2 – 8 °C).

 For storage conditions after reconstitution of the medicinal product, see section 6.3.

 2 ml sterilised glass vials, sealed with sterile siliconised grey butyl-type stoppers with aluminium/plastic flip-off caps.

 5 vials with 93 mg powder for solution for injection and infusion

-The 2 mg presentation of alteplase is not indicated for use in myocardial infarction, acute pulmonary embolism or acute ischaemic stroke (due to risk of massive underdosing).
-Only 10, 20 or 50 mg presentations are indicated for use in those indications.
+The 2 mg vial of alteplase is not indicated for use in myocardial infarction, acute pulmonary embolism or acute ischaemic stroke (due to risk of massive underdosing).
+Only 10, 20 or 50 mg vials are indicated for use in those indications.

-To this end, 2.2 mL sterile water for injection should be transferred to the vial containing the Actilyse Cathflo powder by use of a syringe with a suitable measuring precision under aseptic conditions.
+Withdraw 2.2 mL sterilised water for injection by use of a syringe with a suitable measuring precision under aseptic conditions.